sc0ttr0tt3n/CustomMinimapArrow/README.md

 ## Features
 - Easy-to-use configuration panel to select your favorite arrow style.
-- Multiple arrow designs available: including Dagger, Sword, and Teardrop themes.
+- Multiple arrow designs available: including Arrow, Arrowhead, Dagger, Sword, and Teardrop themes.
 - Save your selection and have it persist across game sessions.

 ## Installation